monhacks/patched-crystal/ReadMe.txt

 -Helix Fossil
 -Old Amber

-With the existance of fossils from the above addition, you can no longer find Kabuto and Omanyte in the wild.
+-With the existance of fossils from the above addition, you can no longer find Kabuto and Omanyte in the wild.

-You can revive your fossils with the help of the new Scientist NPC inside the Ruins of Alph Research Center.
+-You can revive your fossils with the help of the new Scientist NPC inside the Ruins of Alph Research Center.

-The time of day (Day or Night) can now be seen with an icon on the main battle menu.
+-The time of day (Day or Night) can now be seen with an icon on the main battle menu.

-When picking up or receiving TMs as gifts the name of the move will also be shown.
+-When picking up or receiving TMs as gifts the name of the move will also be shown.

-The Mew you are given after defeating Cooltrainer Rose now holds Stardust.
+-The Mew you are given after defeating Cooltrainer Rose now holds Stardust.

 ~~3.7~~

-You can now choose one of many unique colors for your Pokedex UI in its SELECT menu
+-You can now choose one of many unique colors for your Pokedex UI in its SELECT menu

-All 251 pokemon now have uniquely colored sprites in menus/FLYing and the day care, shiny variants and shiny egg included.
+-All 251 pokemon now have uniquely colored sprites in menus while using FLY and the day care, shiny variants and shiny egg included.

-Cooltrainer Rose's dialog has been tweaked
+-Cooltrainer Rose's dialog has been tweaked

-Removed Lucky Egg from Buena's Password rewards
+-Removed Lucky Egg from Buena's Password rewards

 ~~3.6b~~

-Fixed an issue where incorrect overworld sprites would be used for NPCs
+-Fixed an issue where incorrect overworld sprites would be used for NPCs

-Fixed some text wrapping issues with some Gym Leader's dialog
+-Fixed some text wrapping issues with some Gym Leader's dialog

-Adjusted ".gitignore" list so that cloning the repo and compiling works
+-Adjusted ".gitignore" list so that cloning the repo and compiling works

 ~~3.6a~~

-Fixed an oversight where not all new rewards were included for the Battle Tower said rewards are the following (subject to change):
+-Fixed an oversight where not all new rewards were included for the Battle Tower said rewards are the following (subject to change):

 -MasterBall x1